KEST

-KEST (1450 AM) is a brokered time radio station in San Francisco, California.
+KEST (1450 AM) is a brokered-time radio station in San Francisco, California.
 Most of the station's programming is in Asian languages, including Mandarin and Cantonese.
-It also airs some South Asian, Greek and German programs as well as New Age shows in English.
-KEST, then called KSOL, was one of the first full time "rhythm and blues" radio stations in the U.S. That station employed disc jockey Sylvester Stewart, later known as Sly Stone of Sly and the Family Stone recording fame.
+It also airs some South Asian, Greek, and German programs as well as New Age shows in English.
+KEST, then called KSOL, was one of the first full-time "rhythm and blues" radio stations in the U.S. That station employed disc jockey Sylvester Stewart, later known as Sly Stone of Sly and the Family Stone recording fame.

-Multicultural Radio owns KEST and numerous ethnic stations across the country, including five in New York City.
+Multicultural Radio owns KEST and numerous ethnic stations nationwide, including five in New York City.
 KEST transmits with 1,000 watts by day and 960 watts at night.
 It shares a transmitter site with KSFB 1260 AM, off Bayview Park Road, near the Bayshore Freeway (U.S. Route 101) in San Francisco.

 History

 KGTT, KGGC and KSAN

 The station first signed on, with the call sign KGTT, on November 30, 1925.
 A few years later, it switched its call letters to KGGC, which stood for the Golden Gate Broadcasting Company.
 It was among the first stations on the air in San Francisco.
 In the 1930s, it was powered at only 100 watts and had to share time with other stations on its frequency of 1420 kilocycles.
 It was bought in 1939 by Sherwood Patterson, who changed the call letters to KSAN.

-After the 1941 enactment of the North American Regional Broadcasting Agreement (NARBA) where many stations switched their dial positions, KSAN moved up the dial to 1450 kHz.
-New studios were constructed in the Merchandise Mart near Market Street and a 250-watt transmitter was installed in a tower on top of the building.
+After the 1941 enactment of the North American Regional Broadcasting Agreement (NARBA), where many stations switched their dial positions, KSAN moved the dial to 1450 kHz.
+New studios were constructed in the Merchandise Mart near Market Street, and a 250-watt transmitter was installed in a tower on top of the building.

 R&B and Soul

 In 1958, KSAN switched to a full-time rhythm and blues music format, targeting black listeners in the Bay Area, the first station on the local dial to broadcast R&B around the clock.
 KSAN's transmitter was on top of the Merchandise Mart building on Market Street, where the studios were located.
-Until the 1950s, San Francisco radio stations devoted little time to "ethnic" programming of any kind, with the exception of KSAN and KWBR, which also broadcast programs intended for the Chinese, Italian, Portuguese, German and Japanese communities.
+Until the 1950s, San Francisco radio stations devoted little time to "ethnic" programming, except for KSAN and KWBR, which also broadcast programs intended for the Chinese, Italian, Portuguese, German, and Japanese communities.